RafidMuhymin/astro-spa/README.md

 11. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages
 12. It dispatches three functions, prefetch, navigate and observe, that can be called for prefetching, navigating and observing an anchor element programmatically
 13. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
 14. It provides a helper function, scan()!
-It can be used for detecting new links and observe them.
+It can be used for detecting new links and observe them

 ## Installing the plugin